JCanaks/ConnectMS/README.md

 ```

-Once that is completed, deploy the prisma datamodel by running the following command:
+Once that is completed, deploy the prisma datamodel by running the following commands:

 ```
+cd server/database
 prisma deploy
 ```
 Prisma  is now connected to a local database and runs on `http://localhost:4477`